 CUE has been happening in Berlin since march 2007.
-Now, more than eight years later, after more than 60 editions in Berlin and more than 50 editions in other cities in Europe, I am still wondering what is it about; the task of coming up with a clear definition has not been completed yet.
+Now, more than 10 years later, after more than 60 editions in Berlin and more than 50 editions in other cities in Europe, I am still wondering what is it about; the task of coming up with a clear definition has not been completed yet.
 During this 5 years I can distinguish 3 phases on my understanding of CUE.
 At the beginning the idea was closer to an interdisciplinary improvisation, a kind of happening that included any spontaneous expression.
-Later I started to put more attention on the behaviour and how people bring themselves into play through a certain attitude of abandoning the social codes and habits while dissolving themselves into something such as an anarchic party or kindergarten.
+Later I started to put more attention on the behavior and how people bring themselves into play through a certain attitude of abandoning the social codes and habits while dissolving themselves into something such as an anarchic party or kindergarten.
 Today I understand CUE through the notion of awareness and the conditions of possibility for an event to happen.

 Today I approach CUE asking myself what is an event and what are the conditions of possibility for an event to happen.
 There are two big determinations a priori: space and time.
 We find a space or location where CUE will happen and then we decide when it will take place.
 An event is the result of time traversing space and CUE starts from intensifying this awareness of time passing across the space.
 This passing across is the condition of possibility of something to happen and CUE is an activation of this awareness: what could happen during an event?
 What could emerge from the moment that we say that something is about to happen?